togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 })()
 </code></pre>

-this can cause subtle bugs if you reuse a variable or function name in the same function, but it can also be used wisely.
+this can cause subtle bugs if you reuse a variable or function name within the same function, but it can also be used wisely.
 Here's the thing - function declarations (as opposed to assignments), can't be automatically split from their variable.
 So they are both declared **and defined** at the function top.
 This means that function declarations can appear **anywhere** within a function body and be used everywhere else, more to the point, it means that - much like in class-based languages, we can create many private helper methods am move them away from the code governing what the function actually does.

 Since the details of what `toggle` does are far less important than what we're actually doing with it, I moved that code toward the bottom of my function.
-The specifics of how the html structure is imposed are similarly secondary to the fact that it happens, these also go in their own private function and are bumped to the bottom.
+The specifics of how the html structure is imposed are similarly secondary to the fact html restructuring is done so these also go in their own function and are bumped to the bottom.

 Overall this is the strucutre I recommend for any function: